Skip to Content

 Whether it is homemade mayonnaise or something like a classic parsley sauce, meals are made better with sauce!

-This vegan onion gravy does just that and then some, it is glorious and is rapidly becoming my go-to gravy.
+This vegan onion gravy does just that and then some.
+It is glorious and is rapidly becoming my go-to gravy.

-It is wonderfully thick and silky and does not need any thickening agent thanks to the dried porcini mushrooms.
+It is wonderfully thick and silky and does not need any thickening agent, thanks to the dried porcini mushrooms.

 Slowly cooked caramelised onions add body and sweetness to this simply stunning veggie gravy